mikezhl/hsr123/README.md

 - Wait for gazebo to finish loading and press play to start the simulation
 - In an new terminal window, run `hsr123/src/basic_traj_follow.py`
 #### Generate a new trajectory using AICO
-- Start the rviz if gazebo isn't running: `roslaunch hsr123 basic_rviztest.launch`
+- Start the rviz if gazebo isn't running: `roslaunch hsr123 my_rviz.launch`
 - In an new terminal window, source `devel/setup.bash` and run `hsr123/src/basic_traj_aico.py`

 ## Instructions - Detection